kusoroadeolu/ASTronaut/README.md

 ### Authentication Flow & Authorization
 The authentication flow is pretty simple.
 You can either log in or register.
 Simple as that
 </br> JWT tokens is the auth token for this app.
-The current expiry time if you're using this locally should be around 300 million milliseconds/83 hours.
+The current expiry time if you're using this locally should be around 1 billion milliseconds/11.5 days.
 When I deploy it, it will be around 10 minutes for a token
 </br> Basic user metadata is cached after login/registration and on each subsequent request, the authenticated user object `UserPrincipal` is rebuilt from the cached metadata.
 I did this basically to prevent subsequent db hits on each request.
 I'm honestly not sure if this is a valid approach.
 It does work for me though
 </br> All endpoints except `/auth/register`, `/auth/login` and some frontend pages are authenticated.